Nitoref/le-prompt/readme.md

-A no-latency fully featured theme with left, right and multi-line prompt support.
+A no-latency fully featured theme with left, right and multi-line prompt support for bash, zsh, fish, ksh, tcsh.

-Working with bash, ksh, tcsh, zsh and fish.
+No subprocess, no pipes to grep and perl, no hidden python interpreter, it's just plain C++.

 #### Yet another one ?